 That takes us to constructing your follow up email.

-Structure of your follow up email
+Structure of a follow up email

 Context